Lucasplaygaemes/JNTD/README.md

 # Necessity creates opportunity
 My pc left me down, i was making updates to enchace of the issue #14, and because of that, i have lost all the progress from the code, so, i gonna make a new enchancement, a auto-saver.
-It's gonna save the file from every minute, in a file.sv that you can then reload with the last modifications, it's gonna be deleted everytime you sucessfuly save a file, inspired by Vim.
+It's gonna save the file every minute, in a file.sv that you can then reload with the last modifications, it's gonna be deleted everytime you sucessfuly save a file, inspired by Vim.

 # CTRL Z Y!
 This is nice function, but it was hard to implement even though it really common in text editors and IDE's.